 As described in the Company's 10-K for the year ended December 31, 2020, the Company had entered into a Memorandum of Understanding ("MOU") for a proposed business combination with Pixium.
 In response to a press release by Pixium dated March 24, 2021, and subsequent communications between us and Pixium, our Board of Directors determined that the business combination with Pixium was not in the best interest of our shareholders.
 On April 1, 2021, we gave notice to Pixium that we were terminating the MOU between the parties and seeking an amicable resolution of termination amounts that may be due, however no assurance can be given that an amicable resolution will be reached.
-We accrued \$1,000,000 of liquidated damages as contemplated by the MOU in accounts payable as of March 31, 2021, and remitted that amount to Pixium in April 2021.
+In April, 2021, we remitted \$1,000,000 to Pixium for liquidated damages as contemplated by the MOU.
 Pixium indicated that it considered this termination wrongful, rejected the Company's offers, but retained the \$1,000,000 payment.
 On May 19, 2021, Pixium filed suit in the Paris Commercial Court, and currently claim damages of approximately $\mathfrak{E}5.1$ million or about \$5.6 million.
 We believe we have fulfilled our obligations to Pixium with the liquidated damages payment of \$1,000,000.
 On December 9, 2022, the Company received notice that the Paris Commercial Court has rendered its judgement, including finding that the Company's termination of the MOU was not valid.
-In the judgement, the Company was ordered to pay to Pixium the amount of $\mathfrak{E}2,500,000$ minus a $\mathfrak{E}947,780$ credit for the $\mathfrak{E}1,000,000$ already paid for, a net amount payable of approximately $\mathfrak{E}1,552,220$ .
+In the judgement, the Company was ordered to pay to Pixium the amount of $\mathfrak{E}2,500,000$ minus a $\mathfrak{E}947,780$ credit for the \$1,000,000 already paid for, a net amount payable of approximately $\mathfrak{E}1,552,220$ .
 The Company filed an appeal with the Appeals Court of Paris on May 24, 2023.
 The Company recorded a charge of \$1,675,000 for the year ended December 31, 2022, related to this matter but plans to raise any and all legal challenges to this preliminary judgement.